rayjanwilson/wind-estimator/dataflashlog.md

     - YawIn: the pilot’s desired yaw rate as a number from -4500 ~ 4500 (not in deg/sec, clockwise is positive)
     - Yaw: the vehicles actual heading in centi-degrees with 0 = north
     - NavYaw: the desired heading in centi-degrees
+- CTUN (throttle and altitude information):
+    - ThrIn: the pilot’s throttle in as a number from 0 to 1000
+    - SonAlt: the altitude above ground according to the sonar
+    - BarAlt: the altitude above ground according to the barometer
+    - WPAlt: the desired altitude while in AltHold, Loiter, RTL or Auto flight modes
+    - NavThr: not used
+    - AngBst: throttle increase (from 0 ~ 1000) as a result of the copter leaning over (automatically added to all pilot and autopilot throttle to reduce altitude loss while leaning)
+    - CRate: accelerometer + baro climb rate estimate in cm/s
+    - ThrOut: final throttle output sent to the motors (from 0 ~ 1000).
+Normally equal to ThrIn+AngBst while in stabilize mode.
+    - DCRate – pilot desired climb rate in cm/s
 - CURRENT (battery voltage, current and board voltage information):
     - Thr: pilot input throttle from 0 ~ 1000
     - ThrInt: integrated throttle (i.e. sum of total throttle output for this flight)